DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 If the assumptions above are met, each sample mean can itself be modeled using a $t$ distribution and if the samples are independent, then the sample difference of two means, $\bar{x}_1 - \bar{x}_2$, can be modeled using the $t$ distribution and the standard error
 $$SE_{\bar{x}_{1} - \bar{x}_{2}} = \sqrt{\frac{s_1^2}{n_1} + \frac{s_2^2}{n_2}}$$

-To calculate the degrees of freedom, use statistical software or the smaller of $n_1 - 1$ and $n_2 - 1$.
+To calculate the degrees of freedom, use statistical software or conservatively use the smaller of $n_1 - 1$ and $n_2 - 1$.

 #### Results